A computer network refers to the hardware (computers, cables etc)

-and software (operating systems etc) which are inter-connected
+and software (operating systems etc) which are inter-connected (handshaking)

-and share data.
-At the most basic level, a computer network
+to communicate and share data.
+At the most basic level, a computer

-LAN's connected together at governmental and educational buildings
+connected together at governmental and educational buildings such

-a HAN is the connection of network enabled devices in a domestic
+is the connection of network enabled devices in a domestic home.

 LAN - Local Area Network - The scope of a LAN is larger

-typically the network of computers placed in a school or a
+the network of computers placed in a school or a small office.

-a MAN covers a wide metropolitan area - such as city centre
+covers a wide metropolitan area - such as city centre - and incorporates

-from and between small handheld devices - such as mobile phones,
+and between small handheld devices - such as mobile phones, smartphones,

 WAN - Wide Area Network - The largest of the geographical